 Finally, fourth, national governments should be able to isolate and quarantine infected individuals in the event of an epidemic.
-Preliminary statistics for the Covid-19 pandemic suggest very varied death rates among countries.
+Preliminary statistics for the coronavirus disease 2019 (Covid-19) pandemic suggest very varied death rates among countries.

 These differences are partly explained by statistical variations: the higher the level of testing, the greater the number of infections and deaths attributable to Covid-19.
 As developed countries can generally afford far more testing, they may appear to have higher infection and death rates than developing countries, everything else being equal.